 This is a nice little mlr-style application that I found.
 It’s originally put together by Gwen Coffy and supported only monome.
 I added midi capabilities to it, and currently it’s working nicely with my Livid Block on Linux.
-Maybe I’ll do some more hacking with it some day?

 What is Axiome?